Edward Thomas Williams: Post World War II

 From 1950 to 1952 Williams was assigned as deputy chief of staff for operations at the U.S. Army European Command.

 Williams served as chief of staff for U.S. Army, Europe from 1952 to 1953.

 In 1953 Williams was appointed deputy commander of the Third United States Army, serving until 1954.

 Williams was then named commander of the United States Army Field Artillery Center, serving from 1954 to 1956.

 In 1956 Williams was named deputy commander of the Continental Army Command, a position he held until 1959.

 In 1958 he chaired the Williams Board, which reviewed and recommended changes to the Army's professional education system for officers.

 Williams was selected to command the Fourth United States Army in 1959, and he served in this post until his retirement.

 While commanding the Fourth Army Williams represented the United States at the funeral of Walter Williams of Texas, who claimed to have been a Confederate soldier and the last living American Civil War veteran.

 Retirement and awards

 General Williams retired in 1961.
-His awards and decorations included two Distinguished Service Medals, the Legion of Merit, and the Bronze Star.
+His awards and decorations included two Distinguished Service Medals, the Legion of Merit, Bronze Star Medal and the Order of the Patriotic War First Class (Union of Soviet Socialist Republics).

 Death and burial

-Williams died on October 14, 1973, in San Antonio, Texas.
+Williams died on 14 October 1973, in San Antonio, Texas.
 He was buried at Fort Sam Houston National Cemetery, Section PA, Site 249-C.